LOADING ...

 It was a no-brainer, we thought we might him

-by opening with Pepper
+by with Sergeant Pepper

 Now these boys didn't always take well